PretTy-Fish/EMSystem/README.md

 * ImageMagick
   * Download: <https://imagemagick.org/script/download.php>
   * **Remember to check the option 'Install legacy utilities (e.g. convert)' during the stage 'Select Additional Tasks' when installing**

+## Examples

+Below are some animations made in `Examples.ipynb`.
+The electric and magnetic fields are represented with red and blue quivers respectively.

+### Propagation of a plane electromagnetic pulse

+### Reflection of electromagentic pulse on other material

+### Propagation of a point electromagnetic pulse